nus-cs2030s/2223-s2/docs/27-inference.md

 - Our method argument is of type `Array<GetAreable>` and must be a subtype of `Array<? extends T>`, so `T` must be a supertype of `GetAreable` (i.e. `GetAreable <: T <: Object`).

-We can see that there no overlap of our contraints, `T` can not be both a subtype of `ColoredCircle` and a supertype of `GetAreable` and therefore the Java compiler can not find a type `T`.
+We can see that there no solution to our contraints, `T` can not be both a subtype of `ColoredCircle` and a supertype of `GetAreable` and therefore the Java compiler can not find a type `T`.
 The Java compiler will throw an error stating the inference variable `T` has incompatible bounds.

 Lets consider, one final example using the following method signature of a generic method `bar`: